 Progressive muscle relaxation

 This form of relaxation training involves the progressive tensing and relaxing of various muscle groups to create an awareness of tension and relaxation.
 It moves through all major muscle groups, relaxing them one at a time and this eventually leads to total muscle relaxation.
-Check out this Human Performance Resource Center guide.
+Check out this Human Performance Resources by CHAMP guide.

 REMEMBER: People respond differently to various activities.
 Some feel pleasant or refreshed, and others feel calm and relaxed after an activity like this one.
 Some people notice little change the first time, but with practice, your control increases as well as the benefits.
 If you practice this activity, your ability to relax should increase.